zBrainiac/event-mesh/README.md

 switch to the SQL console

 As a next step, a table must be created for each Kafka topic so that the SQL can be used later.
-Note that the `properties.bootstrap.servers` uses the previously registered 'Data Providers'. in our case: `'ssb-domain_TRX-1:9094'` or `'ssb-domain_Shared-1:9095'`
+Note that the `properties.bootstrap.servers` uses the previously registered 'Data Providers'.

+In our case the 'Data Providers' are: `'ssb-domain_TRX-1:9094'` or `'ssb-domain_Shared-1:9095'`

+DDL for Tables:
 ```
 CREATE TABLE `ssb`.`ssb_default`.`raw_transaction_cc` (
   `cc_ts` BIGINT,